quitaiskiluisf/Docker-Quick-SCM/README.md

 Then, fire up http://localhost:8080 in your web browser to test it.

-The repositories are stored in /var/www/repos inside the container, so you will most likely want to mount that location in the container to some other location in your computer.
+The repositories are stored in /var/www/repos inside the container, so you will most likely want to map that container location somewhere in the host filesystem to persist the repositories.
 In the following example, the path /var/www/repos inside the container would be bind-mounted to the path /srv/docker-quick-scm/repos on the docker host:

 ```
 $ docker run -d -p 8080:80 -v /srv/docker-quick-scm/repos:/var/www/repos --name "instance_name" quitaiskiluisf/quick-scm